interview with Raw Radar War

 Charlie played in a number of bands with members of Ichabod and I played in a Boston metal band called Ohm back in the 90's.

 How was the band formed?
 We formed in 2002 in Boston.
 We had all been friends since we were kids but were in bands with other people.
 At the time we all found each other band-less for various different reasons so we decided to put a band together.
 The band consisted of myself (Mario) on rhythm guitar / background vocals, Jonah Jenkins on vocals, Scott Gallagher on lead / rhythm guitar, Charles Corey on bass and Mike Cahill on drums.
 Jonah had played in several amazing bands such as Only Living Witness, Miltown and previous to RRW, Milligram.
 I had played in a local metal band called OHM and Mike had been playing in several different local bands (Toetag, Kozik, A Poor Excuse).
 Shortly after our first record "Double Equals" was released on Traktor7 / Shifty, Scott left the band and Matt Quinn Dylan (Oblivionation) joined on guitar.
 After recording a seven inch for Land O Smiles, Matt left the band and was replaced by Pat Tapia on guitar.
 Pat is currently the second guitarist in the band.
+We've been playing now as a band for a solid 13 years.

 What was the ambitions of the band when you started?
 We really didn't have any ambitions other than putting together a band, playing the kind of music that we loved and doing it with good friends.
 We never had any thoughts of being rock stars or anything remotely like that.....we just wanted to play heavy music leaning on our influences at the time such as Discharge, Doom, Bolt Thrower, Celtic Frost, Poison Idea, His Hero is Gone, Jerry's Kids, the F.U.'s and Eye Hate God.
 Period.